Serrations and Sharpening on Modern Handmade Knife Blades

 serrations should also be machined, filed, cut, ground,

-and shaped BEFORE heat treat, followed by simple
+and shaped BEFORE heat treat, followed by hand-polishing and simple

 sharpening after.
 This way, the serrations retain the